baracudaz/fenix_tft/README.md

 ### `fenix_tft.import_historical_statistics`

-Import historical energy consumption data directly into the sensor's long-term statistics.
+Import historical energy consumption data as external statistics.
 This service intelligently detects existing data and backfills only older data to prevent duplicates and double-counting.
+Data is imported as a separate external statistic (e.g., `fenix_tft:bedroom_daily_energy_consumption_history`) to avoid interfering with the main sensor's current data.

 **Smart Aggregation:** The service automatically uses the optimal data granularity: